NullVoxPopuli/ember-resources/docs/docs/ember.md

 ### For Library Authors

-For TypeScript, you may have noticed that, if you're a library author, you may want to be concerned with supporting all usages of Resources in all contexts, in which case, you may need to support overloaded function calls.
+For TypeScript, you may have noticed that, if you're a library author, you may want to be concerned with supporting all usages of resources in all contexts, in which case, you may need to support overloaded function calls.

 TypeScript does not support overloading anonymous functions, so we need to abstract the callback passed to `resourceFactory` into a named function, which we can then define overloads for.